markpbaggett/static-georef-annotations/README.md

 # Static Georeferencing Annotations

+**WORK IN PROGRESS**

-Proof of Concept application for creating georeferencing annotations so that they can be displayed in [nakamura196's iiif_geo](https://github.com/nakamura196/iiif_geo).
+A proof of concept application for creating georeferencing annotations and storing them statically so that they can be displayed in
+[nakamura196's iiif_geo](https://github.com/nakamura196/iiif_geo).

 ## Using